 Ordinarily, the employer will step in and pay 80 % of the salary up until day 14 (sick pay), save for a statutory deduction equivalent to approx. one day’s pay.
 From day 15 onwards, compensation to the employee will be paid by the State.

 In the present situation and to avoid employees with Covid-19 symptoms infecting others, the Swedish Government has decided that employees may receive compensation from the State for the statutory deduction, and that employers carrying the cost for sick pay during the period until day 14 will also receive State compensation for such pay.
-As of 1 August 2020 and until 30 April 2021 the employer will receive State compensation to the extent that the employer’s costs relating to sick pay are higher than what could be considered as normal).
-Additionally, employees will only have to present a doctor’s certificate after 21 days (the normal period being 7 days).
+As of 1 August 2020 and until 30 April 2021 the employer will receive State compensation to the extent that the employer’s costs relating to sick pay are higher than what could be considered as normal.
+The State compensation is determined based on the cost for sick pay and the employers’ total wage costs.